kirtivr/BinderFilter/README.md

 6. Press start
 7. Phone will reboot, then install picky apk (adb install picky.apk) or the command line tools.

+## Cross-compiling for Android

+This is a complex process.
+Please see "Compile linux kernel for android" in ./documentation/cross-compiling/cross_compiling.txt

 ## Picky

 Picky is the Android application that allows users to set firewall policy.
 See github.com/dxwu/Picky.